r-gregmisc/mcgibbsit/README.md

 #> gamma 90       1820       1910  600          3.19       0.955
 #> nu    100      1569       1669  600          2.79       0.942
 #>       -----    -----      ----- -----        -----      -----
-#>       110      1820       1930
+#>       110      1820       1910  600
 #>
 #> NOTE: The values for M, N, and Total are combined numbers of iterations
 #>       based on using 10 chains.
 ```

-**Interpretation**: `mcgibbsit` now estimates that a total of required
+`mcgibbsit` now estimates that a total of required number of samples is
-number of samples is 1,910 (this is slightly fewer than before because
+1,910 (this is slightly fewer than before because the the larger number
-the the larger number of samples allowed more accurate estimates of the
+of samples allowed more accurate estimates of the variances and
-variances and correlations).
-Since we we have already generated 2,000
+correlations).
+Since we we have already generated 2,000 samples, we do
-samples, we do not need to perform any additional runs of our MCMC
+not need to perform any additional runs.
-sampler.

 We can now calculate the posterior confidence regions for each of the
 parameters.